yasir-shahzad/AMS-AS5048B/README.md

 - Support for assisted weighing (e.g. for babies or pets)
 - Support for people with amputations
 - Partially or fully translated into more than 27 languages, see [weblate project site](https://hosted.weblate.org/projects/openscale/#languages) for the full list
-- Optional dark theme selectable
+- Optional dark theme selectables

 # Privacy :lock:
 This app has no ads and requests no unnecessary permissions.
 The location permission is only needed to find a Bluetooth scale.
 Once found the permission can be revoked (or never granted if Bluetooth isn't used).